-Because of the potential for exposure to dangerous viruses and bacteria, appropriate equipment, supplies, and experience is required to safely and effectively undertake homicide cleanup.
+Because of the potential for exposure to dangerous viruses and bacteria, appropriate equipment, supplies, and experience are required to safely and effectively undertake homicide cleanup.
 This includes the utilization of appropriate personal protective equipment designed specifically for this type of death cleanup.
 This personal protective equipment must include:

-- Smock or other protective garment
+- Smock or other protective garments

 Stages of Biohazard Crime Scene Cleanup